 The Com-Server is connected to the RS232/PPI Multi-Master Cable and the network.

-...and the COM port is defined in STEP7/Microwin as a port for communicating with the S7.
+In STEP7/Microwin the virtual COM port is defined as the interface for communication with the S7.